The microservices are generating a lot of attention in our sector

 Moreover, in a hybrid system, microservices should be exposed by a Gateway and all API Management techniques can be applied at that level.
 The API manager will also allow us to have access to services that are not microservices and we can also meet other requirements such as security, monitoring or cache storage in the same layer.

-In conclusion, although many CIOs think that to apply an microservices architecture in their company is far from their possibilities by the complexity of their current solutions, it is possible if we apply a hybrid architecture.
+In conclusion, although many CIOs think that to apply this architecture in their company is far from their possibilities by the complexity of their current solutions, it is possible if we apply a hybrid architecture.
 Thus, our systems will have all the advantages of microservices maintaining the fundamentals of the current solution.
 This way, microservices in a large company, can give great results.